j4w8n/getsession-warning/README.md

 Add your .env.local file with supabase url and anon key.

+Server-side login requires you to setup proper redirects in your Supabase dashboard, to `http://localhost:5173/auth/callback`.

 ```
 npm run dev
 ```

-Login, and you'll see the server console warning.
+Browse to http://localhost:5173, login, and you'll see the session.user warning in the server console.